Menu

 The best burr grinders generate as little heat as possible.
 For this reason, an electric burr grinder with a low-speed motor is actually the better choice.
 Keep in mind that you’ll pay more for a low-speed burr grinder.

-So what do you do if you want great-tasting coffee on a budget?
+Given this, what can you do if you want great-tasting coffee on a budget?
 Choose a high-speed burr grinder that offers gear reduction.
-This type of grinder features a motor that’s connected to gears.
+This type of grinder has a motor that’s connected to gears.
 The gears slow down the burrs and reduce the amount of heat generated.

 • Store whole coffee beans in an airtight container.
-This method of storage will help keep them as fresh as possible for when it’s time to grind them.
+This method of storage helps keep them as fresh as possible for when it’s time to grind them.

 • Grind your coffee beans right before you brew them for the best-tasting coffee.
-Don’t let the grounds sit around losing flavor.
+Don’t let ground coffee sit around losing flavor.

 • Take the burr grinder apart to clean it.
 You’ll want to read the manufacturer’s instructions first.
 A stiff brush and soft cloth are usually recommended.